JosephTiTan/HFIN/README.md

 # HFIN
-Code of paper: Revisiting Spatial-Frequency Information Integration from a Hierarchical  Perspective for Panchromatic and Multi-Spectral Image Fusion
+Code of the paper: Revisiting Spatial-Frequency Information Integration from a Hierarchical  Perspective for Panchromatic and Multi-Spectral Image Fusion